Requests and Responses

 The response serialization for each service is dictated by the HTTP header

 Accept.
 The following table lists the possible return formats.
-Each format will be described in the response section of the respective service method.
+Each format is described in the response section of the respective service method.
 Not all formats are applicable to all requests.

 XHTML currently unused but may be supported in the future